jrreed83/thebitstream/content/posts/how-to-setup-trigger-on-digital-ocean/index.md

 ## What is a No-Code Automation Tool

-No-code automation tools let you build software systems by graphically combining prebuilt "integrations" without programming.
+No-code automation tools let you build software systems by graphically combining prebuilt "integrations".
+No programming required.
 Obviously this is great for someone with a product idea but doesn't have the development experience to build it.

 The 3 most popular no-code platforms on the market today are